bendrucker/aws-sdk-js-v3-rds-signer/README.md

 ## Background

 An [`RDS.Signer`](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/RDS/Signer.html) class was included in the AWS SDK for JS v2.
 At the time this package was authored/published, [v3 did not provide a high level `Signer` implementation](https://github.com/aws/aws-sdk-js-v3/issues/1823).
 This package implements one using the low level packages from SDK v3.
-If/when this functionality is included natively in the SDK, this package will be deprecated in favor of the official Amazon implementation.

 ## License